 It’ll be interesting to see, six months from now, how the year shapes out.

-A lot of what I do day in and day out, as Leah mentioned, is talking with our current clients and understanding how to best manage their population, not just from a cost perspective but from an overall holistic perspective.
+A lot of what I do day in and day out is talking with our current clients and understanding how to best manage their population, not just from a cost perspective but from an overall holistic perspective.

 When I think about what’s best in class from a health plan perspective, it’s bucketed into two areas.
 I think about the upfront setup.
 You need to have a solid PBM contract.
 On the pharmacy benefit side, we are all aware of how important that is.